New lower bounds on the size-Ramsey number of a path: Introduction

 \subsection{Outline, Notation}

 Our improvement in the lower bound stems from two main ideas.

 1) If we can partition the graph $G$ into sets of order at most $n-1$ such that the number of edges crossing the partition is at most $n-2$, then we can color the edges inside the sets red and the edges between the sets blue so there are no monochromatic $P_n$'s.
-This has some similarity to the problem of determining the bisection width of a graph -- in which case a result of Alon \cite[Proposition 3.1]{A} gives good bounds on the number of crossing edges in a balanced bipartition of graphs with bounded maximum degree and at most $2n-2$ vertices.
+This has some similarity to the problem of determining the bisection width of a graph\footnote{the \emph{bisection width} of a graph is the minimum number of edges crossing a balanced bipartition of the vertex set} -- in which case a result of Alon \cite[Proposition 3.1]{A} gives good bounds on the number of crossing edges in a balanced bipartition of graphs with bounded maximum degree and at most $2n-2$ vertices.
 However, in our case, $G$ may not have bounded maximum degree, $G$ may have more than $2n-2$ vertices, and we don't necessarily want the partition to be balanced.
-Nevertheless, with some extra work, we are able to use similar methods from the bisection width problem (e.g.\ \cite{A}, \cite{KM}) in our setting.
+Nevertheless, with some extra work, we are able to use similar methods from the study of the bisection width problem (e.g.\ \cite{A}, \cite{KM}) in our setting.

 2) From the ordinary path Ramsey problem it is known that if $G$ has at most $\frac{3n}{2}-2$ vertices, then there exists a 2-coloring of $G$ such that every monochromatic path has order less than $n$.
 We show that if $G$ has between roughly $3n/2$ and $5n/3$ vertices and few enough edges, then there exists a 2-coloring of $G$ such that every monochromatic path has order less than $n$.
 This allows us to only consider graphs with at least $5n/3$ vertices.